-The Cap has a convenient stick gauge at the put in that has a permanent web cam aimed at it that is available online courtesy of the Vancouver Whitewater Club.
+The Cap has a convenient stick gauge at the put in.
 We recommend 3 as a minimum level, though lower is possible.
 Many intermediate boaters start to shy away at 5-6 due to the boily nature of the narrow canyons and headwalls near the start.
 The run starts to get a big water feel once the level goes off the gauge (~8).
 Metro Vancouver water resources recently made available an online gauge for the Cap, measured in cms.
 30-40 cms is ~3 on the stick, 150 is ~8 on the stick and 200 cms is at the top of the concrete weir the gauge is bolted to (est. 10).
 The upper limit on the Cap is hard to find.
 It's of interest to class V boaters at as high as possible when the Seymour and Lynn are blown out; despite the low gradient it is a very fun paddle, especially if you catch all the boiling eddies.
 At extreme, biblical flood levels (300+ cms) a dangerous compression hole with an unbeliveably large recirculation (the 'death hole') forms in the first 500 m of the run - the Cap rarely gets high enough for this to happen, but it's worth being aware of if you are paddling the run during an extreme high water event.
 Please scout well - the Cap is no joke at 300+ cms.

 Access to the Capilano is along paved city streets.
 The put in is at the Capilano Fish Hatchery north of highway 1 off of Capilano Road.
 This area is a park with ample parking and many trails along the river.
 Hop the fence and put in below the weir at the hatchery itself.
 There are multiple take out options for the Capilano, depending on how far you want to paddle downstream, and how much road congestion you want to drive through.
 We recommend parking behind the Evergreen Squash Club located off Curling Road.
 Curling Road is north of Marine Drive - turn in at the Shell station.
 The parking lot is around the back - drive slowly.
 Make sure to walk to the river to check were you will need to stop paddling.
 If this parking doesn't work for you, just pick any other location with public access to the water with parking nearby.